wikimedia/labs-tools-maintain-kubeusers/README.md

 Then as admin on the tools kubernetes cluster, go to a checkout of this repo and run `kubectl apply -k deployments/toolforge`

+## In-cluster operations via shell

+For bootstrapping a large cluster or similar, you may want to run things by hand for a variety of reasons.
+This requires that you set up a deployment with something like `kubectl apply -k deployments/toolforge` and then either let the deployment run or delete it (`kubectl -n maintain-kubeusers delete deployments maintain-kubeusers`) if you don't want it to get in the way.
+You can always re-apply the deployment later.
+Then, once your environment is set up, run `kubectl apply -f operations-pod.yaml`.
+This will launch a single pod intended for command line use that is **not** running the service, but it has all permissions needed to do so.
+You have root, so you can use the [apk](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management) tool to install software as needed.
+This can be useful for checking cluster service issues.
+Once it is running you connect with `kubectl -n maintain-kubeusers exec -it operations-pod -- /bin/ash`

+Please note, individually created pods are not idempotent, like deployments.
+You cannot run `kubectl apply -f operations-pod.yaml` again until you delete the pod.
+Also, if you delete the pod, a new one won't reappear until you create it.
+There is no need to maintain a pod at all times, and it may be unhelpful since it won't get updates until you re-create it anyway.

 ## Running tests

 Tests are run using [tox](https://tox.readthedocs.io/en/latest/), normally,